Aryetis/Obenkyobo/Readme.md

 - Romanji to Hiragana/Katakana MCQ
 - Editable MCQ Hiragana/Katakana entry pool to learn at your own pace
 - Weighted random / "learning state" for each Hiragana/Katakana to keep MCQ more entertaining (of course, progress is stored in between each session)
-- Multiple fonts and fonts settings
+- Multiple fonts and font settings
 - Screen options (Luminosity/Tint) support